LamarAlSubhi/CS244/as2/instructions.md

     - Wired and wireless connections
     - Varying background traffic or link conditions
     - Different geographical iPerf server locations You may use monitoring tools such as netstat, ss, tcptrace, or logging in iPerf3 for visualization.
-Assignment

 Your goal is to investigate the effect of different TCP congestion control strategies under diverse network conditions.

-You must complete the following tasks:
+## You must complete the following tasks:
 1. Throughput Comparison:
-o Use iPerf to generate traffic using each TCP flavor (BBR, CUBIC, Reno, Vegas). o Record and plot TCP throughput over time on both wired and wireless interfaces. o Explain the observed differences based on the nature of each algorithm.
+    - Use iPerf to generate traffic using each TCP flavor (BBR, CUBIC, Reno, Vegas).
+    - Record and plot TCP throughput over time on both wired and wireless interfaces.
+    - Explain the observed differences based on the nature of each algorithm.
 2. Delay Analysis:
-o Measure and plot end-to-end delay (e.g., using owping, ping, or iPerf delay stats). o Compare the delay performance of each TCP algorithm under wired and wireless conditions. o Discuss how delay control (especially in TCP Vegas and BBR) affects performance.
+    - Measure and plot end-to-end delay (e.g., using owping, ping, or iPerf delay stats).
+    - Compare the delay performance of each TCP algorithm under wired and wireless conditions.
+    - Discuss how delay control (especially in TCP Vegas and BBR) affects performance.
-3. Congestion Window Observation: o Plot the evolution of the congestion window (CWND) for each TCP flavor. o Try to infer CWND behavior using ss -ti or kernel tracing utilities. o Provide one consolidated figure comparing all CWND traces.
+3. Congestion Window Observation:
+    - Plot the evolution of the congestion window (CWND) for each TCP flavor.
+    - Try to infer CWND behavior using ss -ti or kernel tracing utilities.
+    - Provide one consolidated figure comparing all CWND traces.
-4. Best Performing TCP Flavor: o From your data, identify the optimal TCP flavor in terms of throughput, delay, and stability. o Provide justification supported by plots and statistics.
+4. Best Performing TCP Flavor:
+    - From your data, identify the optimal TCP flavor in terms of throughput, delay, and stability.
+    - Provide justification supported by plots and statistics.

-Deliverables
+## Deliverables
 You are expected to demonstrate the network behavior and performance metrics as
 follows:
-• Submit by email to the instructor: o All scripts or configuration files used to run your experiments in a readme.txt file o Output files (logs, CSVs, plots) o A README file describing your testing setup, interface configurations, and algorithm workflow
+- Submit by email to the instructor:
+    - All scripts or configuration files used to run your experiments in a readme.txt file
+    - Output files (logs, CSVs, plots)
+    - A README file describing your testing setup, interface configurations, and algorithm workflow
-• A 5–8 slide presentation that:
+- A 5–8 slide presentation that:
-o Summarizes methodology
+    - Summarizes methodology
-o Shows comparative plots and performance insights o Presents key takeaways and limitations
+    - Shows comparative plots and performance insights
+    - Presents key takeaways and limitations